akki0811/PhoneBanking/README.md

 ***********************************************************************************************

-Project has been migrated to Spring Framework with Aspect Oriented Programming
+Project has been migrated to Spring Framework with Aspect Oriented Programming.